 |Elimination||To uninstall potentially unwanted apps, follow our manual guide below|

 |System fix||Updating drivers will rarely result in improved system perform ace as DriverDoc developers claim.
 Instead, if you want to eliminate Windows crashes, registry problems, and speed up your machine, use repair software such as Reimage Reimage Cleaner Intego|

-Driver Doc operates as a PC optimization tool which supposedly boosts up the PC performance.
-It looks identical to hundreds of similar tools.
+Driver Doc operates as a PC optimization tool, which supposedly boosts up the PC speed.
+It looks identical to hundreds of similar tools, such as DriverXYZ, DriverFix, Quick Driver Updater, and many others.
 Unfortunately, the surplus of unwanted applications disguising under this label significantly outnumbers professional tools.
 Unfortunately, DriverDoc is classified to the category as well.
 Here are the key arguments:

-- is flagged as PUP by several security tools
+- is flagged as PUP by several security tools;

-- notifies fake issues and threats
+- notifies fake issues and threats;

-- suggests installing the paid version to solve the counterfeited system alerts
+- suggests installing the paid version to solve the counterfeited system alerts.

 It is recommended to remove Driver Doc since having a fake optimization tool might cause more trouble rather than a benefit.
 Let alone they fail to really optimize the PC, their presence might affect the immunity of the operating system to virtual attacks.
 Furthermore, cryptocurrency miners have exploited dubious applications for disguising miners.
 Considering the popularity of such malware, optimization tools may become a tool as well.

-Furthermore, since Driver Doc application is classified as a potentially unwanted application, there is also a probability that it might install corrupted drivers.
-Regarding the case of CCleaner 5.33, such scenario is fairly possible.
+Furthermore, since the Driver Doc application is classified as a potentially unwanted application, there is also a probability that it might install corrupted drivers.
+Regarding the case of CCleaner 5.33, such a scenario is fairly possible.

 Promoting driver optimization utilities